hsivonen/encoding_rs_compat/README.md

 * HZ, ISO-8859-1 as an encoding distinct from windows-1252 and the error encoding are not supported.

+* Attempting to encode to UTF-16LE or UTF-16BE panics.

 * The types of the constants in `all::*` differ.

 * The "constants" in `all::*` are `static` instead of `const`, because they